joshfinnie/my-twitters/README.md

     $ t followings --sort=since > followings.log

+Or to automatically push it to twitter run `myTwitter`:

+    $ sh myTwitter

 ### Why

 First, why not?
 Second, this is an easy way to keep track of the changes in your